quan-h-vu/quan-h-vu.github.io/content/posts/nonwriters/index.md

 - Technical support leads write troubleshooting articles and scripts for specific scenarios.
 - Account managers answer client questions via email.

 Writing abounds at all levels of any organization.
 Sometimes, content is created by professional writers.
-But often, it's created by non-writers who just happen to write for their profession at times.
-For these non-writers, here are my writing tips to help you communicate more effectively.
+But often, it's created by non-writers who need to write for their profession at times.

+As a technical writer, one way to affect content strategy on a broad scale is to help non-writers improve their writing skills.
+For these non-writers, here are my writing tips to help you write more effectively.

 ## Write for Scanning